 Flooded lead-acid batteries require maintenance every month.
 Both AGM and Lithium iron are 100% maintenance-free.

-Understanding the true cost of batteries is not just a one-time purchase question.
+Understanding the actual cost of batteries is not just a one-time purchase question.

 You might even say that I have been living below my standards, unnecessarily limiting my solar abilities because I didn’t purchase Lithium Iron Phosphate batteries before I purchased my solar panels.
 This is true, but it also complicates things because my RV inverter isn’t big enough to recharge Lithium batteries efficiently or distribute the power to my desired destinations.